Trees

 The location will then be inspected and where repairs are necessary the tree or hedge will be cut back.

-If the building is insured, we would advise you to contact the insurance company to discuss the damage and if appropriate they will arrange for a professional to carry out further investigations.
+If the building is insured, we advise you to contact the insurance company to discuss the damage.
+If appropriate they will arrange for a professional to carry out further investigations.

 If a tree or hedge is obscuring a road traffic sign, let us know immediately by calling 01482 300 300.